 Do I need a premarital agreement?

 Many people believe that premarital agreements are only beneficial to protect the assets of wealthy people or people with children from earlier marriages.
-While it is true that asset protection and estate planning are still significant reasons to consider having a premarital agreement, a well-crafted, comprehensive premarital agreement is also a good way to avoid the expense and conflict that may arise if the marriage does not succeed.
+While it is true that asset protection and estate planning are still significant reasons to consider having one, a well-crafted, comprehensive premarital agreement is also a good way to avoid the expense and conflict that may arise if the marriage does not succeed.
 A premarital agreement can also set out your rights and obligations in advance of any potential future difficulties.

 What issues can be the subject of a premarital agreement?

-A premarital agreement can establish your rights and obligations with respect to the ownership and use of property during your marriage; your ability to incur or pay off debt without your spouse’s participation during your marriage; to distribute property in the event of separation and divorce; to establish or waive alimony or other spousal support rights and obligations in the event of separation and divorce; to provide for or waive inheritance rights in wills and otherwise; to provide for or create rights to life insurance policies and other death benefits; and even to govern various aspects of your marital relationship, provided that your agreement does not violate public policy or criminal statute.
+It can establish your rights and obligations with respect to the ownership and use of property during your marriage; your ability to incur or pay off debt without your spouse’s participation during your marriage; to distribute property in the event of separation and divorce; to establish or waive alimony or other spousal support rights and obligations in the event of separation and divorce; to provide for or waive inheritance rights in wills and otherwise; to provide for or create rights to life insurance policies and other death benefits; and even to govern various aspects of your marital relationship, provided that your agreement does not violate public policy or criminal statute.

 What formalities are required in order to create a valid premarital agreement?